Ry-F3/trading-journal/README.md

 ## **ElephantSQL for Database Hosting:**

-Trade Tribe uses ElephantSQL as the database hosting provider.
+Trader Tribe uses ElephantSQL as the database hosting provider.
 ElephantSQL is a Database as a Service (DBaaS) platform that specializes in providing managed PostgreSQL databases in the cloud.
 PostgreSQL is a powerful, open-source relational database management system (RDBMS) known for its extensibility and support for advanced data types.

 **Key Points:**

 * Managed PostgreSQL Database: ElephantSQL takes care of managing the PostgreSQL database, handling tasks such as backups, updates, and scaling.
-This allows Trade Tribe developers to focus on building and improving the application rather than managing database infrastructure.
+This allows Trader Tribe developers to focus on building and improving the application rather than managing database infrastructure.

 * Cloud-Based Service: ElephantSQL operates in the cloud, providing a scalable and reliable environment for hosting databases.
-This ensures that Trade Tribe's database can grow with the increasing number of users and data.
+This ensures that Trader Tribe's database can grow with the increasing number of users and data.

 * Ease of Use: ElephantSQL offers a user-friendly interface for managing PostgreSQL databases.
 It simplifies database administration tasks, making it accessible for developers of varying skill levels.

 * Security: ElephantSQL implements security measures to protect databases, including encryption for data in transit and at rest.
-This is crucial for ensuring the confidentiality and integrity of user data in Trade Tribe.
+This is crucial for ensuring the confidentiality and integrity of user data in Trader Tribe.

-* Integration with Django: ElephantSQL seamlessly integrates with Django, the web framework used for developing Trade Tribe.
+* Integration with Django: ElephantSQL seamlessly integrates with Django, the web framework used for developing Trader Tribe.
 Django's ORM (Object-Relational Mapping) simplifies the interaction with the database, allowing developers to work with database entities using Python code.

 **User Stored Data:**
 * User-Centric Rows: The system employs a dynamic row system, where each user maintains their unique set of rows.
 For example: